skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 agree!
 You know, it's funny you should bring him up.
 I'm doing some historical research and... well... is he still around?"

-They are amused by the question, "Of course not", says one, "he died over a century ago."
+They are amused by the question, "Of course not," says one, "he died over a century ago."

 Another adds, "Yes.
 Over a hundred years since he died, and his son